Seeding with Costly Network Information: Discussion and future directions

-We consider the problem of choosing the $k$ most influential nodes under the independent cascade model and using partial network information.
-We propose two natural ways of querying the graph structure: (i) by accessing an unordered adjacency list of the input graph --- edge queries, (ii) by observing the identity of the adopter nodes when a single node is seeded --- spread queries.
-In each case, we provide polynomial-time algorithms with almost tight approximation guarantees using a bounded number of queries to the graph structure (Theorems \ref{thm:main} and \ref{thm:main_spreading_queries}).
-We also provide impossibility results to lower bound the query complexity and show tightness of our guarantees (Theorems \ref{thm:edge_query_complexity} and \ref{thm:additiveloss}).
-Finally, we show the utility of the bounded-query framework for studying the trade-off between the cost of acquiring more network information and the benefit of increasing the spread size.
-Results that address the problem of seeding with partial network information are nascent and we foresee many directions for future research in this area.
+We addressed the problem of choosing the $k$ most influential nodes when the social network is unknown and accessing it is costly.
+We analyzed two ways of acquiring network information by observing influence spread of random nodes (influencing sampling) and by revealing the identity of neighboring nodes in an adjacency list (edge queries).
+We provided polynomial-time algorithms with almost tight approximation guarantees using a bounded number of queries to the graph structure (Theorems \ref{thm:main_spreading_queries} and \ref{thm:main}).
+We also provided hardness results to show that multiplicative approximation guarantees are generally impossible (Theorems \ref{thm:additiveloss} and \ref{thm:edge_query_complexity-additive-loss-is-unavoidable}) and to lower-bound the query complexity and show tightness of our query bounds for providing approximation guarantees with an additive loss (Theorems \ref{thm:main_spreading_queries_lowerbound} and \ref{thm:edge_query_complexity}).
+Finally, we showed the utility of our bounded-query framework for studying the trade-off between the cost of acquiring more network information and the benefit of increasing the spread size.

-Theorem \ref{thm:additiveloss} implies that with $o(n)$ edge queries an additive loss is inevitable in the edge query model.
-An interesting open problem is to provide a better result when edge queries exceed $o(n)$; either showing that the $\epsilon n$ additive loss is unavoidable, even with the increased number of edge queries, or an algorithm that avoids it.
-Another interesting open problem is to provide tight lower bounds on the query complexity of the spread query model.
-An $\Omega(k)$ lower bound is easy to show --- for a hard example consider a collection of $k$ stars of size $n/k$ each.
-We speculate that a lower-bound closer to $k^2$ is plausible but the proof would involve significant new ideas.
-We presented all of our results for the independent cascade model over undirected graphs with the same cascade probability ($p$) on every edge.
-In Appendix \ref{app:sec:ext}, we discuss the extension of our results to the case of asymmetric influences (directed, weighted graphs).
-In Appendix \ref{app:sec:ext:linth}, we explain how our techniques can be applied to other commonly posited models of diffusion, and in particular, provide the following extension to the linear threshold model of Kempe et al. \cite{kempe2015maximizing}:
+The preceding results were for the independent cascade model over undirected graphs with a homogeneous cascade probability.
+In Appendix \ref{app:ext}, we discuss the extension of our results to directed graphs.
+In Appendix \ref{app:ext:linth}, we explain how our techniques can be applied to other commonly posited models of diffusion, and in particular, we prove the following extension for the linear threshold model \citep{kempe2015maximizing}: